 But what about everyone else?
 You will need to pay out-of-pocket for prescription drug costs if you are not covered by a health insurance plan.
 But remember, it’s best to get your health insurance plan in place before you require any prescriptions.

 Some drugs are more expensive than others, but even if they cost little, they still add up as time goes by.
 On the other hand, there are drugs that are so expensive that an insurance plan is absolutely necessary.
 Treatments for Crohn’s Disease, Ulcerative Colitis, and Psoriatic Arthritis and other high-cost medications often need pre-approval, along with a doctor’s recommendation stating the patient’s diagnosis.

-The same applies to insulin, which thousands of Canadians depend on to survive.
+The same applies treatment for Diabetes, which thousands of Canadians depend on to survive.
 Thankfully, health insurance is there to help alleviate the financial burdens that come with necessary medication.

 You may get a prescription for a certain brand name drug, but sometimes the pharmacy will give you the generic equivalent.
 Most plans cover generics without any problems, but if your doctor feels you should have no substitutes, they will need to say so in a note to the pharmacy.
 It doesn’t hurt to send this note to your insurance provider as well but remember that most plans will only pay up to the cost of the generic equivalent.

 Typically, you are allowed a three-month supply of medication at a time.
 If you have a drug card, it’s programmed to cover this amount over a three-month time period.
 This means you cannot buy a three-month supply today and then another next week.

 It’s an unfortunate reality that drug abuse occurs and as a direct result, so does insurance abuse.
 Your plan has measures in place to ensure that you are not exceeding the reasonable and customary amount that has been prescribed.
 Controlled substances are called “Schedule IV” drugs, which are dangerous but can have therapeutic uses.